ancklo/ChaosMagPy/docs/source/configuration.rst

    save_RC_h5file('my_RC_file.h5')

-There is no difference in speed when using ``dat`` or ``h5`` file format in this case.
-After importing ChaosMagPy, provide the path to the new RC-index
+There is no significant difference in speed when using txt-file or h5-file formats in this case.
+After importing ChaosMagPy, provide the path to the new RC-index file:
-file:

 .. code-block:: python

    import chaosmagpy as cp

-   cp.basicConfig['file.RC_index'] = 'my_RC_file.h5'
+   cp.basicConfig['file.RC_index'] = './my_RC_file.h5'

-This should be done somewhere at the beginning of the script, otherwise ChaosMagPy uses the builtin RC index file.
+This should be done at the top of the script after the import statements, otherwise ChaosMagPy uses the builtin RC-index file.

 Save and load custom configuration
 ----------------------------------